Nikon D7100 Review

 Overall, the D7100 turned out fantastic images that were indeed more detailed and impressive than those from its predecessor, and even rivaled the output of a full-frame DSLR like Nikon's D600 at lower ISOs.
 And despite cramming more megapixels onto an APS-C-type sensor, the D7100 still performed great in low-light, high-ISO shooting, with a near-optimal balance of detail and noise suppression.

 For shooters looking to photograph lots of moving subjects, the D7100's upgraded AF system features a pro-worthy array of 51-AF points that provides fairly fast and customizable AF tracking for a variety of shooting scenarios.
-(It's not the fastest prosumer DSLR we've tested, but it's acceptable.)
+(It's not the fastest prosumer DSLR we've tested -- that honor probably belongs to the Canon 70D, check out our D7100 vs 70D comparison for more -- but it's acceptable.)
 Additionally, the 51 AF points combined with the built-in 1.3x crop mode provides AF-point coverage for almost the entire frame.

 Speaking of the 1.3x crop mode, it equals about 2x the reach of a 35mm camera, adding a little oomph to a just-too-short lens without sacrificing much resolution.
 We can see enthusiast sport and nature/wildlife photographers really enjoying the D7100 -- just be aware of the shallow buffer when capturing RAW images in continuous mode.
 It fills up quickly and can slow down high-speed shooting performance.